IG Low Volatility Portfolio – Balanced Series F

 Portfolio overview

-IG Low Volatility Portfolio – Balanced generated a positive return this quarter with the portfolio’s equity allocation as the leading contributor to returns.
+The IG Low Volatility Portfolio – Balanced generated a positive return this quarter on the backdrop of strong non-U.S. equity and fixed income returns.

 To discuss your investment strategy, speak to your IG Advisor.